 Whenever rich and poor people interact in a story, you get immediate, ready-made conflict.
 The adults of this rural town resemble rural towns dotted throughout New Zealand today, with the stark division between landed farmers and the service industry workers who work for them, alongside the unemployed.
 Rural towns are the perfect arena for rich and poor to mingle together.
 Although some of the rich farmers’ children are sent away to high school, they do still tend to attend the local primary school together.
 Katherine Mansfield herself was sent away to ‘finishing school’.
 (My father always used to threaten to send me away to finishing school if I didn’t behave like a proper little lady, though but the 1980s such institutions no longer existed, and I never really understood the empty threat.
 Even in England, Princess Diana was the very last of the finishing school class of lady, alongside Penelope Keith’s character in To The Manor Born.)

-The moral weakness of the adults: They have no empathy for people they consider beneath themselves.
+The moral shortcoming of the adults: They have no empathy for people they consider beneath themselves.

 Anthony Browne covered similar issues in his picture book Voices In The Park.
 Before children learn who they may and may not talk to, they are inclined to talk to everyone.
 Browne’s book would make a good companion text to “The Doll’s House”.